 All of these involve inferring or predicting unknown quantities!!

-Random Variables are numbers that we are NOT sure about but we might have some idea of how to describe its potential outcomes.
+Random Variables are numbers that we are not sure about but we might have some idea of how to describe the "likelihood" of the potential outcomes.

 Suppose we are about to toss two coins.